 The Participants

 The project resonated widely among individuals from diverse backgrounds and professions.
 Those involved in Boundless Mutual Connection Through Art carry the work far beyond its moment of creation.
-Candy Colors over Destruction, a tribute to the children of Homs, continues through them, dispersed into 300 fragments, each following its own path, place, and time.

 By holding a fragment, each person becomes part of a larger, unfolding narrative shaped by chance, echoing the unpredictable routes of displacement.
 Their role is not passive, but an act of witnessing, carrying memory across borders and time.